-That reasoning, which was applied frequently in the nineteenth century, 15/ parallels the theory behind qualified immunity under § 1983.
+That reasoning, frequently applied in the 19th century, parallels the theory behind qualified immunity under § 1983.
 This Court has recognized the importance of preserving the autonomy of executive bodies entrusted with discretionary powers.
 Scheuer v.
 Rhodes held that executive officials who have broad responsibilities must enjoy a "range of discretion [that is] comparably broad."
-416 U.S., at 247.
-Consequently, the immunity available under § 1983 varies directly with "the scope of discretion and responsibilities of the office. . . " Ibid.
+416 U. S., at 247.
+Consequently, the immunity available under § 1983 varies directly with "the scope of discretion and responsibility of the office. . ."
+Ibid.
 Strict municipal liability can only undermine that discretion.
-16/ organs of governmen3.
-22/ Indeed, the lead